integrationsuperhero/apic/Lab1/index.md

 After importing the existing API, the first step is to configure basic security before exposing it to other developers.
-By creating a client key and secret security, you are able to identify the app using the services.
-Next, we will define the backend endpoints where the API is actually running.
+By creating a client id and secret security, you are able to identify the app using the services for analytics and simple security.
+Next, we will validate the backend endpoints where the API is actually running.
 API Connect supports pointing to multiple backend endpoints to match your multiple build stage environments.
 Finally, we will configure the proxy call to invoke the endpoint.